influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/kube-prometheus-libsonnet/docs/0.8/monitoring/v1/alertmanager.md

 withMedium(medium)
 ```

-What type of storage medium should back this directory.
-The default is '' which means to use the node's default medium.
+"What type of storage medium should back this directory.
+The default is \"\" which means to use the node's default medium.
 Must be an empty string (default) or Memory.
-More info: https://kubernetes.io/docs/concepts/storage/volumes#emptydir
+More info: https://kubernetes.io/docs/concepts/storage/volumes#emptydir"

 ### fn spec.storage.emptyDir.withSizeLimit